 Earlier in 2006, GIPSA was sharply criticized by USDA's Office of Inspector General (OIG) and by a number of Senators for shortcomings in its enforcement of the Packers and Stockyards Act and other federal competition laws.
 The House committee stated in its report that it was "encouraged" by the Administration's recent efforts to correct these problems and expected an update when all OIG recommendations are implemented.
-(See also CRS Report RL33325, Livestock Marketing and Competition Issues, by Geoffrey S. Becker.)
+(See also CRS Report RL33325, Livestock Marketing and Competition Issues, by (name redacted) and (name redacted).)